Summer SURF! Information Page

 Late May/Early June - Scholarship is paid out

-*For those students interested in pursuing summer research with Chemistry department faculty, please complete this brief additional application by Februray 4.
+*For those students interested in pursuing summer research with Chemistry department faculty, please first complete the brief additional application here by noon (12:00pm EST) on Monday, February 3, 2014.
 The Chemistry department requires this additional application and uses it to best match students with faculty and opportunities.

 The majority of students will receive their research stipends via Direct Deposit set up with Smith College (if needed, download a Direct Deposit Authorization form; it has to be submitted 2 weeks in advance).
 Otherwise, your stipend payment will be mailed to the address you listed on your application form.
 In the event that your campus box is no longer active, the check will be mailed to your last known home mailing address.